We always seem to be blaming our metabolism for something.

 There is no individual “secret gut microbe” calling the shots behind the scenes.
 Each person is different.
 This isn’t necessarily a bad thing, though.
 Instead, it assures us what Viome has been saying the whole time about how unique each person is.
 Rather, scientists are seeing patterns in the different kinds of microbial activities.
 By focusing on optimizing the gut ecosystem and promoting beneficial bacterial activity, we can work to reduce the negative hold an imbalanced gut microbiome may be orchestrating.

 The best way to do this is to choose foods that help support not only you, but improve the health of your gut microbiome.
-Viome’s personalized recommendations factor in your current gut dynamic to support returning your metabolism to a healthy state.
-By lessening inflammatory activity and recalibrating the energy being sent to your human cells, you might be able to shift your metabolism back into gear.
+Viome’s personalized recommendations factor in your current gut dynamic to support returning your metabolism to an optimal state.
+By recalibrating the energy being sent to your human cells, you might be able to shift your metabolism back into gear.

 Originally published Oct.
 29, 2019